 Portfolio manager’s Letter October 2008

-Currently there has been a lot of talk in the media referring to the current market gymnastics as a generational events.
-This is a term I like because I have felt for a long time that there are long term cycles in the financial markets, and that these cycles are more a function of human behavior than business fundamentals.
+Currently, there has been a lot of talk in the media referring to the current market gymnastics as a generational events.
+This is a term I like because I have felt for a long time that there are long term cycles in the financial markets and that these cycles are more a function of human behavior than business fundamentals.

 Banks are richly rewarded for creating cash by ratcheting up their leverage.
 The rising profit encourages banks and borrowers alike to raise the level of debt.
 Since the economy is doing well and borrowers’ financial health shows visible improvement, this makes lenders more and more eager to lend.
-This Process takes time because it is effectively a generational event.
+This process takes time because it is effectively a generational events.
 People tend to remember and use the lessons learned during the crisis phase of the cycle, and so a new cycle peak must wait for the old players to be replaced.

-These cycles are not caused by exogenous generational events or are they likely to be eliminated by regulatory tinkering.
+These cycles are not caused by exogenous generational events, or are they likely to be eliminated by regulatory tinkering.
 They are a function of the hard wiring of the human brain.
-While it is true that the corrective part of the cycle is long and painful, it is probably also true that the without the pain we would never learn the lessons that propel the growth cycle.
+While it is true that the corrective part of the cycle is long and painful, it is probably also true that without the pain, we would never learn the lessons that propel the growth cycle.
 I would even argue that the reason that the market economy works and socialism does not, is the things we learn in the down cycles, and that absent the pain we learn little.

 It accomplishes little to attempt to assign blame.
 This is the politician’s endless quest to affix blame for Black Swans.
 The difference being that while economic cycles are eminently predictable, and their damage is avoidable for the individual that understands human nature (Buffett).
 Still it seems just as obvious that these cycles are not now and never will be preventable.